Install Windows from usb, Boot Windows XP, Vista and 7 from USB drive..

 How to use this Bootable USB memory stick to install Windows?

 Now, after you have completed all the above processes you can use this USB memory flash to install Windows that you have selected whether it is Windows XP, Windows Vista or Windows 7 on any computer.

 But in order to make this happen, you need to select the USB as the first bootable device from your motherboard BIOS so you can boot Windows (for more information you can refer to “Windows XP installation process

 And in all cases, you can follow the simple and direct process of Windows installation by reading the tutorials and watching the videos there from the below links:

 Did you like this article?
 Share it:

-- What are the benefits of Cookies, Cache and Internet temporary files?
+- Should I delete, scan or disable Cookies, Cache and Internet temporary files?

 - Hard Disk Bad Sectors and Disk Crash

 How would I know if I have bad sectors?
 If...